 - If there is an expiration date (EXP), you should use this condom before that date.

 If you’re not sure how old it is, or the wrapper looks damaged you should throw it out.

 How do I use a condom?

-Taking the condom off: After you’ve ejaculated, you should pull out while your penis is still hard, since the condom can easily slip off when the erection is lost.
-You should hold the condom at the base of your penis while withdrawing so semen doesn’t spill out.
-Then you should gently roll the condom toward the tip of your penis to take it off.
+Taking the condom off: After a person has ejaculated, they should pull out while the penis is still hard, since the condom can easily slip off when the penis is not erect.
+They should hold the condom at the base of their penis while withdrawing so semen doesn’t spill out.
+Then they should gently roll the condom toward the tip of their penis to take it off.

 What should you do with a used condom?

 You should throw it out in the trash.
 Don’t flush it down the toilet, since it can clog plumbing.

 Condoms can’t be reused.
 Use a new condom every time you have vaginal, anal, or oral sex.

 First of all, don’t panic – but do withdraw the penis immediately.
 If there is concern for pregnancy, consider Emergency Contraception to prevent pregnancy.
 It is used by people with uteri to prevent pregnancy.
 If you can’t get in touch with a health care provider, you can text “HELPLINE” to 313131 or check online.
 If you think you might have been exposed to an STI, speak with your health care provider and get tested.